 Smart home gym equipment offers consumers a few key benefits over the traditional way of doing things – whether it’s going to a public gym or buying gear for your garage.

 - The ability to invest money today into equipment you’ll be using for a long time.
-And if you’d rather not drop all the cash up front, each company we’ll review offers the ability to finance your equipment into manageable payment plans.
-So with payments plans working out to costs similar to what you’d see at a traditional gym, they’re actually quite affordable, in the long-term.
+And if you’d rather not drop all the cash up front, each gym we’ll review offers the ability to finance or rent your equipment.
+So with payment plans or rental costs working out to prices that are similar to what you’d see at a traditional gym, they’re actually quite affordable in the long-term.

 - Thousands of live and on-demand classes with legit fitness instructors that will not only keep you motivated, but also teach you how to use proper form while you exercise.